Events in Dubrovnik

 Event in Dubrovnik

-Dubrovnik Festa is a series of celebrations held in the run-up to the Festival of St Blaise (see below).
-It starts on 23rd January to 1st February 2025.
+Dubrovnik Festa is a series of celebrations held in the run-up to the Festival of St Blaise (see below), held at the end of January.

-As with many other towns and cities in Croatia, museums in Dubrovnik will also be taking part in this year’s Night of the Museums on 31st January 2025.
+As with many other towns and cities in Croatia, museums in Dubrovnik should also be taking part in this year’s Night of the Museums.
 Museums, galleries and other similar institutions open their doors to the public – for free – from 6pm to 1am.

 The Festival of St Blaise, who is Dubrovnik’s patron saint, takes place each year in early February.
-(This year, from 2nd to 9th February 2025.)
+(This year it will start on 2nd February 2026.)
 The festival includes a number of ceremonies in which locals pay their respect to the saint; the actual saint’s day is on 3rd February.
 This day is also considered a “City of Dubrovnik Day”, and events are also held to celebrate this.

-February is also carnival month (in Croatia, and around the world); here it will be celebrated from 28th February to 4th March 2025.
+February is also carnival month (in Croatia, and around the world).
 Check locally for specific carnival offerings in Dubrovnik.

-The Mediterranean Fair will take place from the 11th to 15th March 2025, showcasing healthy food, medicinal herbs and green entrepreneurship.
+The Mediterranean Fair will be on in mid-March, showcasing healthy food, medicinal herbs and green entrepreneurship.

 The highly unusual Runway Run (a 5km race actual on Dubrovik Airport’s runway!) takes place every March.

-The next day, the 10th Dubrovnik Half Marathon will take place on 27th April 2025.
+The next day, the 11th Dubrovnik Half Marathon will take place on 26th April 2026, the same day that a 5 kilometre Charity Race is held.

 The folklore ensemble Lindjo performs in Dubrovnik from May throughout the summer until October (with special performances during the Summer Festival – see below.)
 A tradition of the city, the dance ensemble has been going for over 50 years.

 One of Croatia’s most famous events, the Dubrovnik Summer Festival, is certainly one of the top entries on Dubrovnik’s packed events calendar.
 Each year, the Festival includes theatre, opera, music and dance events at various open-air venues around the city, taking place from mid-July to the end of August.
-Amazingly, this year is the 76th edition of the Festival; it will be on from 10th July to 25th August 2025.
+Amazingly, this year is the 77th edition of the Festival; it will be held (on its usual dates) from 10th July to 25th August 2026.

 The Dubrovnik Film Festival – a festival for the children and youth of Mediterranean countries – will be held in Dubrovnik in mid-October.

-The spectacular Luminart Light Festival takes to the streets of Dubrovnik’s Old Town from 7th to 9th November 2025 with spectacular light and sound installations on some of the city’s most famous sights.
+The spectacular Luminart Light Festival takes to the streets of Dubrovnik’s Old Town from in early November with spectacular light and sound installations on some of the city’s most famous sights.

 Events in Dubrovnik - Christmas